-- Key system data: System owner, service details, backup mechanism, recovery mechanism, system level ranking. - Key operational procedures for start-up, shutdown and recovery of all systems associated with the service. - Key contacts for suppliers, SLA details or maintenance contract details where relevant and incident invocation and escalation procedures for the supplier. - Test schedule for system components as required and full-service test schedule.
+- Key system data: System owner, service details, backup mechanism, recovery mechanism, system level ranking. - Key operational procedures for start-up, shutdown and recovery of all systems associated with the service.

+- Key contacts for suppliers, SLA details or maintenance contract details where relevant and incident invocation and escalation procedures for the supplier. - Test schedule for system components as required and full-service test schedule.

-The following general data shall also be maintained:
+The following shall also be maintained on the IT Services IT Disaster Recovery Channel: